Geylang East: Etymology and History

 Eunos was the Chairman and co-founder of the Singapore Malay Union and the first Malay representative of the Legislative Council, the then governing body of Singapore.
 In 1927, he appealed to the government and was granted $700,000 that the Singapore Malay Union used for the purchase of 670 hectares of land, which later became known as Kampong Melayu.
 This land was used to provide a home for Malays who were affected by the building of Singapore’s first airport at Kallang.

+Amenities

+Shopping Malls

+Geylang East is home to 7 shopping malls, namely: